Necon 1 / 50 Side Effects

 Generic Name: mestranol / norethindrone

-Note: This document contains side effect information about mestranol / norethindrone.
-Some of the dosage forms listed on this page may not apply to the brand name Necon 1 / 50.
+Note: This page contains side effects data for the generic drug mestranol / norethindrone.
+It is possible that some of the dosage forms included below may not apply to the brand name Necon 1 / 50.

 For the Consumer